plausible/website/_articles/plausible-open-source-and-privacy-first-web-analytics-plugin-for-wordpress.md

 * Plausible like WordPress but unlike Google Analytics is [fully open source software](https://plausible.io/open-source-website-analytics).
 You can inspect and review our source code to verify that our actions match with our words

 * Plausible, unlike Google Analytics, is not a free as in beer product.
-We don't sell or share your site data and we don't use it for any other purpose.
-We choose the subscription business model rather than surveillance capitalism.
-We're solely funded by the fees our subscribers pay us
+We don't sell or share your site data to anyone.
+We choose the subscription business model rather than surveillance capitalism and are solely funded by the fees our subscribers pay us

-* There's a 30 day free trial with no credit card required.
+* There's a 30-day free trial with no credit card required.
 If you find Plausible useful, you can get on a paid subscription.
 The plans start at $9/month or $7.5/month when billed annually and are based on the number of page views your sites have.
 You can see the [pricing here](https://plausible.io/#pricing)

 ## What are the other features of Plausible Analytics for WordPress?

-* Our WordPress plugin excludes your own visits to your website from being counted in your analytics by default.
-You can also optionally exclude other user roles
-* Track 404 error pages that people visit so you can fix them and redirect them to more appropriate pages
-* Track clicks on external links so you can see which of your affiliate links are more popular than others
+* Track **clicks on external links** so you can see which of your affiliate links are more popular than others
-* Track file downloads so you can see which of your documents are more popular than others
+* **Track file downloads** so you can see which of your documents are more popular than others
-* Setup goals and custom events using CSS class names so you can track conversions and analyze conversion attribution
+* **Setup goals and custom events using CSS class names** so you can track conversions and analyze conversion attribution
+* Check your Plausible **stats dashboard directly in your WordPress** dashboard
+* **Track 404 error pages** that people visit so you can fix them and redirect them to more appropriate pages
-* Exclude specific pages from being tracked
+* **Exclude specific pages from being tracked**
+* **Exclude admins from being tracked**.
+You can exclude editors, authors and contributors from being tracked too
+* **Allow specific user roles (editors, authors or contributors) to access the stats dashboard**
-* Check your Plausible stats directly in your WordPress dashboard
+* See a **post stats link in the toolbar** while browsing your site

 ## How to get started with Plausible Analytics